 This is the location where you need to pause for the moment and look at its beauty.
 Moreover, you can get the sights of the places being upfront for some stunning scenic beauty.

-Hohe Brücke – ending point of Hamburg scavenger hunt
+Hohe Brücke – ending point of Hamburg Scavenger Hunt

 The name of this location translates as “High Bridge”.
 It is a bridge that spans to the old town in Hamburg, and it is 24 meters wide.
 The bridge itself has a pretty amazing history as it dates back in the 12th century.
 The interesting part is that the scenic beauty here is exceptional.